 Beautiful Almaty, Kazakhstan

 During the last twenty plus years while living in Seattle, I was able to go back to Almaty 3 times and my very last trip to the city was in May 2015.
-What made this journey so distinct was that this time we have traveled together as a family and I finally had an opportunity to introduce my beloved city to my wife and my daughter.
+What made this journey so distinct was that this time we have traveled together as a family.

 In my honest opinion, Almaty is the most beautiful city in Central Asia and was the very first town that I have traveled to.